Bucky24/react-canvas/README.md

 ## React-Canvas

-This module is intended to be a library that allows an HTML5 &lt;canvas&gt; element to exist seamlessly with a React application.
+This module is intended to be a library that allows an HTML5 &lt;canvas&gt; element to exist seamlessly with a React application, using React-like components to allow drawing onto the canvas using JSX.

 ## Installation